-- Ensure a whole school approach which ensures that the needs of the children are paramount and their rights and privacy are respected. - Recognise 'intimate care' includes medical and dietary needs, attending to toileting accidents, medical conditions caused by soiling, menstruation, supervising toileting habits and prescribing medication for skin conditions. - Ensure children are able to express choice and have a positive image of their own body. - Ensure children feel safe and secure. - Ensure children are respected and valued as individuals. - Ensure intimate care procedures minimise any risks associated with intimate care. - Ensure the procedures are non-discriminatory and that parents of children with disabilities are not asked to do more than their peers who do not have children with disabilities.
+- Ensure a whole school approach which ensures that the needs of the children are paramount and their rights and privacy are respected. - Recognise 'intimate care' includes medical and dietry needs, attending to toilet accidents/medical conditions caused by soiling/menstruation soiling/supervising toileting habits and prescribing medication for skin conditions. - Ensure children are able to express choice and have a positive image of their own body. - Ensure children feel safe and secure. - Ensure children are respected and valued as individuals. - Ensure intimate care procedures minimise any risks associated with intimate care. - Adhere to the South West Child Protection procedures. - Ensure the procedures are non-discriminatory and that parents of children with disabilities are not asked to do more than their peers who do not have children with disabilities.